 Throughout the year we partnered with the National Aboriginal Sporting Chance Academy (NASCA) to work with Indigenous teenagers visiting from all over Australia to attend NASCA's week-long 'Career-Fit' residential camps.
-In two-hour workshops these 173 teens reflected "At school there's a time limit and [the kids] don't get a chance to interact with community...
-[With the Sydney Story Factory] they're given a VIP opportunity to express themselves, that they don't get at home or school."

-Uncle Bruce Shillingsworth, community elder at Yurungai Barnardos Learning Centre on their time in Sydney and worked together to create unique newspapers - a lasting record of their experiences and what they meant to them.
+In two-hour workshops these 173 teens reflected on their time in Sydney and worked together to create unique newspapers - a lasting record of their experiences and what they meant to them.